 Reverse Mortgage and Living Trusts: A very common question about reverse mortgage is “can you fund in a trust?”
 Is your home in a trust?
-Are you pondering getting a reverse mortgage?
+Are you pondering getting a reverse mortgage as part of your retirement strategy?
 If so, here are the basics pertaining to reverse loans and living trusts.

 Usually, when you do a regular loan, the bank wants you to deed your home out of the trust.
 Then, after the loan funds, you can put it back in a trust.

 That’s not necessary in the reverse mortgage world.
 You can actually keep your home in the trust when your new loan is funded.